 Learning Behaviors Rarely (R) Sometimes (S) Consistently (C) ENGAGEMENT Student rarely engages in learning across multiple settings (one-on-one, in groups, teacher-led, class discussions, etc.).
 Student sometimes engages in learning across multiple settings (one-on-one, in groups, teacher-led, class discussions, etc.).
 Student consistently engages in learning across multiple settings (one-on-one, in groups, teacher-led, class discussions, etc.).
+UTILIZES FEEDBACK AND RESOURCES Student rarely uses feedback or seeks out resources to improve their learning.
+Student sometimes uses feedback or seeks out resources to improve their learning.
+Student consistently uses feedback and seeks out resources to improve their learning.
 WORK COMPLETION Student rarely completes quality work in a timely manner.
 Student sometimes completes quality work in a timely manner.
 Student consistently completes quality work in a timely manner.